Written by: Sandra Larson, Writer

 Hence, companies can build a good relationship with vendors by taking proper measures and following true and tried techniques.
 In this way, you can manage vendor risk well.
 So both parties can enjoy working in a better business environment.

-Sandra Larson is a renowned freelance online essay writer.
+Sandra Larson is a renowned freelance online essay writer with her blog – Elizabethan Authors.
 She is also a regular contributor to the popular Bay State Banner.
 Besides writing, she is also a great advocator for Affordable Housing leading several Urban and Regional Policy programs.